Ford badge

 Puma

-The all-new Ford Puma is a practical compact SUV that offers five-door versatility and great driving dynamics.
+The Ford Puma is a practical compact SUV that offers five-door versatility and great driving dynamics.
 It has class-leading storage space and is offered with a choice of frugal, yet punchy powertrains.

-Ford Puma ST Gold Edition rear
+Ford Puma ST-Line X rear

-Ford Puma ST Gold Edition interior
+Ford Puma ST-Line X interior

 The good